For release of Mir Shakil-ur-Rahman: Jang-Geo workers’ protest goes on

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-RAWALPINDI: The journalists and workers of the Geo and Jang Group continued their demonstration against the illegal arrest of their Editor-in-Chief Mir Shakil-ur-Rahman in a 34-year old private business transaction and pinned hopes on the Supreme Court of Pakistan for justice.
+RAWALPINDI: Journalists and workers of the Geo and Jang Group have continued their demonstration against the illegal arrest of Editor-in-Chief Mir Shakil-ur-Rahman in a 34-year old private business transaction and pinned hopes on the Supreme Court of Pakistan for justice.

-At the protest camp outside the offices of Jang and The News in Rawalpindi, the protesters chanted slogans carrying banners for the release of Mir Shakil-ur-Rahman.
+At the protest camp outside the offices of Jang and The News in Rawalpindi, the protesters on Monday chanted slogans and carried banners for the release of Mir Shakil-ur-Rahman.

 Chairman Joint Action Committee of workers of Geo and Jang Group Islamabad and President Jang Workers Union Rawalpindi Nasir Chisti said whenever the conspiracies against the Geo and Jang Group were hatched, the workers foiled these with their unity.